 For a litany of practical and personal reasons, some New Jersey married couples choose to separate but are not ready to file for divorce.
 While separation is not required in order to file for a divorce, signing a formal separation agreement can offer some distinct legal and financial benefits if you and your spouse choose to eventually seek a divorce, or instead if you are able to reconcile your differences and give your marriage a second chance.

 The separation and divorce attorneys of Jacobs Berger take pride in offering personalized and dynamic legal services to our clients from Morris County towns including Morristown, Madison, Denville, Randolph, Dover, East Hanover, Florham Park, and across Northern New Jersey.
 Our firm is built on the attorney-client relationship first and foremost, and we believe in being accessible to our clients during and after business hours.
 Lean on the experience we have cultivated through successfully serving local clients with their divorce and separation needs.

-Call our office today for a confidential and comprehensive case assessment with one of our qualified divorce attorneys regarding your separation agreement and to learn more about how we can best serve your needs.
+Call our office today for a confidential and comprehensive Strategic Planning Session with one of our qualified divorce attorneys regarding your separation agreement and to learn more about how we can best serve your needs.

 Separation and Divorce Lawyers Define Separation Agreements

 Separation agreements are similar to divorce agreements in many ways.
 They are both legal agreements between spouses which can cover a litany of legal issues including child custody, alimony, division of assets, and more.
 This leads many clients to ask our Denville separation and divorce lawyers: why bother with a separation agreement at all?

 Time does not stand still during divorce proceedings.
 Even the fastest turnarounds involve approximately two (2) months between initial divorce filing and finalization.
 In many cases, the divorce timeline can extend well beyond a year.
 For some individuals who are separated but not legally divorced, waiting for the financial assistance of child support and/or alimony simply isn’t a viable option.